love3499/NASAHackathon-2022-Southern-Taiwan-Stars/README.md

 # NASAHackathon2022

-## You are welcome to click the link below to view our project demo.
+## You are welcome to click the link below to view our [project demo](http://nasahackthon.thebestyea.net)(Please use the Chrome Browser).

 Please use the Chrome Browser to open the demo link: [Project Demo Link](http://nasahackthon.thebestyea.net)